krismac/sandcs/README.md

 ## CSS

 The template uses a custom fork of Tachyons and PostCSS with cssnext and cssnano.
-To customize the template for your brand, refer to `src/css/imports/_variables.css` where most of the important global variables like colors and spacing are stored.
+Customize the template, refer to `src/css/imports/_variables.css` where most of the important global variables like colors and spacing are stored.

 ## SVG